instaal-io/updaate/README.md

 .setPositiveTextColor(Color.parseColor("#FFFFFF"))
 .setNegativeTextColor(Color.parseColor("#444444"))
 ```
-### Recheck Again
+### Recheck
-You can set recheck again for next launches, like after 5 app launch.
+You can set check again for next launches, like after 5 app launch.
 If nothing set then it will check on Every Launch.
 ```Java
 .shouldCheckAfterLaunch(1)